Chad C. Oxendine USPTA, USTA, USRSA

 From this training, future opportunities for junior coaching have been made available from on a state and sectional level.

 In the last several years Chad has achieved many accomplishments.

-Since 2005, Chad has served each year as a coach for the USTA Southern Association.
+Since 2005, Chad has served year after year as a coach for the USTA Southern Association in different capacities.

 Athletic Management Professionals, Inc. took a face lift change in the Spring of 2010.